PET Rapid Image Reconstruction Challenge (PETRIC): PETRIC description

 \section{PETRIC description}

-The primary aim of PETRIC is to stimulate research \& development of faster PET image reconstruction algorithms applicable to real-world data.
-The challenge uses a predetermined maximum a-posteriori (MAP, also known as penalised likelihood) problem and a “gold-standard" reconstruction algorithm which is known to converge to the optimum.
-Participants are given access to a sizeable set of phantom data acquired on a range of clinical scanners.
-The main task is to reach a solution close to the “gold standard" images (similar -- within a threshold -- mean radioactivity values within specified regions of interest) as quickly as possible (minimum computation time).
-One key component of the challenge is the use of the \href{https://www.ccpsynerbi.ac.uk/softwareframework-html}{synergistic image reconstruction framework (SIRF)} as a common computational platform for all participating reconstruction algorithms \cite{Ovtchinnikov2020a}.
-Additionally, the \href{https://ccpi.ac.uk/cil/}{Core Imaging Library (CIL)} was used to subclass its iterative algorithm class \cite{Jørgensen21}.
+The primary aim of PETRIC was to stimulate research \& development of faster PET image reconstruction algorithms applicable to real-world data.
+The challenge used a predetermined maximum a-posteriori (MAP, also known as penalised likelihood) problem and a “gold-standard" reconstruction algorithm which is known to converge to the optimum.
+Participants were given access to a sizeable set of phantom data acquired on a range of clinical scanners.
+The main task was to reach a solution close to the “gold standard" images (similar -- within a threshold -- mean radioactivity values within specified regions of interest) as quickly as possible (minimum computation time).
+One key component of the challenge was the use of the \href{https://www.ccpsynerbi.ac.uk/softwareframework-html}{Synergistic Image Reconstruction Framework (SIRF)} as a common computational platform for all participating reconstruction algorithms \cite{Ovtchinnikov2020a}.
+Additionally, the \href{https://ccpi.ac.uk/cil/}{Core Imaging Library (CIL)} was used to subclass its iterative algorithm class \cite{Jorgensen21}.
 All algorithms therefore use the same projectors and objectives, and thus their performance is determined purely by algorithmic approach.

 Seven teams registered for the challenge, with four teams submitting their work for evaluation.
 These four teams submitted a total of nine algorithms (each team contributing up to three entries).